February 28, 2018

 Why Curiosity Matters: Simply put, without curiosity there is no learning.
 Nurturing curiosity can lead to moments where a learner says, "wow, I never expected that in school."
 This is exactly the kind of reaction that indicates kids actually can fall in love with learning.
 As such, they're the kinds of moments teachers strive to create.

 As we learn, we acquire new skills and knowledge for various uses.
 However, none of that knowledge is any good if we don't consider how it has helped us or others.
 If we are going to place our attention on learning something we must consider the merits of learning it before, during, and after the learning happens.
 Otherwise, we have engaged in empty learning for no reason.
+In any kind of learning, asking reflective questions always matters.

 Why Reflection Matters: Perhaps the most important phase in Solution Fluency is the Debrief phase.
 In this reflection stage, students get to own their learning.
 They look at the ways they succeeded, and ways they could improve their approach in similar future situations.
 Above all, they consider how what they have learned has served their original purpose for learning in the first place (usually to solve a problem or answer a challenge).
 Beneficial lifelong learning skills must include reflecting on learning because it's what gives learning real meaning.